imc-ux/.github/profile/README.md

 ### 常见Issue标签

-- 💡Feature Request
+- 💡 Feature Request
-- 🐛Bug
+- 🐛 Bug
-- 🎨Design
+- 🎨 Design
-- 🙅🏻‍♀️WON'T DO
+- 🙅🏻‍♀️ WON'T DO
-- 📝Documentation
+- 📝 Documentation
-- ✈️priority: normal
+- ✈️ priority: normal
-- 🚀priority: high
+- 🚀 priority: high
 - ⛔️ can be closed